Azure/AzRegionSelection/docs/wiki/Step-by-Step-Guide.md

 Open a PowerShell prompt in the toolkit’s directory.
 If you’re in Azure Cloud Shell, you can navigate to the folder where you cloned the toolkit.
 - **Log in to Azure:** Run `Connect-AzAccount` to authenticate to Azure.

-## 1. Run 1-Collect (Inventory Collection)
+## Run 1-Collect (Inventory Collection)

 Run the script `Get-AzureServices.ps1` to collect the Azure resource inventory and properties, for yor relevant scope (resource group, subscription or multiple subscriptions).
 The script will generate a  `resources.json` and a `summary.json` file in the same directory.
 The `resources.json` file contains the full inventory of resources and their properties, while the `summary.json` file contains a summary of the resources collected.
-For examples on how to run the script for different scopes please see [1-Collect scope examples](1-Collect.md).
+For examples on how to run the script for different scopes please see [1-Collect Examples](1-Collect.md).

 **If using Azure Resource Graph:**